 Arriving By Bus

-M7 bus runs on Columbus, Amsterdam, Lenox, Avenue of the Americas, 7th Avenue, and Broadway providing local service between Harlem and Union Square.
+M7 bus runs on Columbus, Amsterdam, Lenox, Avenue of the Americas, and 7th Avenue providing local service between Harlem and Union Square.

 Lounges & Concessions